JustSift/ReSift/docs/introduction/what-is-resift.md

 If you answered "No" to any of those questions then give ReSift a try.

-Check out the demo app on the next page, look through the code, read the docs, then [let us know what you think](https://forms.gle/YyajQnLXHFb1yunHA)!
+<a href="https://codesandbox.io/s/resift-notes-xwp9r" target="_blank" rel="noopener noreferrer">Try out the code for yourself</a> and then [let us know what you think](https://forms.gle/YyajQnLXHFb1yunHA)!